 The course consists of 15 modules in which course instructors provide instruction, examples, and modeling of course competencies.
 During an 8-week period, participants watch prerecorded modules each week and then participate in weekly live online sessions to receive further instruction and engage in questions and answers.
 Participants can also interact in a discussion board to connect with each other.

 What information can I give my school administrators?

 We can work with schools and districts to customize training plans.
 Please feel free to download our school information guide and share with your administration.

 Can I book a personal consultation with one of the course instructors?

 Limited personal consultation and individualized coaching is available at this time.
 You can review openings and book a consult using the link below.

 When does the course begin?

 After a successful pilot session in Spring 2022, we made course revisions and launched to a wider audience in Fall 2022.
 Our winter session is now in progress.
-Be sure that you're on our email list for updates on our next session.
+Be sure that you're on our email list for updates on our next session later this spring.